A by-law relating generally to the conduct

 7.3 By-law Amendments

-This section does not apply to a by-law that requires a special resolution in accordance with the Act of the Members because such by-law amendments or repeals are only effective when confirmed by Members.
+This section does not apply to a by-law that requires a special resolution of the Members because such by-law amendments or repeals are only effective when confirmed by Members.

 8. Effective Date